 Queensland Government support

-The Queensland Government supports biofutures through the Queensland Biofutures 10-Year Roadmap and Action Plan (PDF, 1.2MB).
+In 2016, the Queensland Government launched the Queensland Biofutures 10-Year Roadmap and Action Plan (PDF, 1.2MB).

 Funding of almost $20 million will help to establish a $1 billion sustainable, export-oriented biotechnology and bioproducts sector in Queensland.
-International partners are a key to realising this vision.
+International partners are a key to realising this vision.1

 Learn more about Queensland Government support for biofutures.